marniks7/bitmap-usage/README.md

 ## Build & Run

 * build: `make build`
-    * with codegen for extra options, might not work: `build-generate`
+    * with codegen for extra options: `make build-generate` (might not work)
-* run
+* run app:
     * map: `make run-map32-fiber`
     * bitmap: `make run-roaring32-fiber`
+* run & benchmark in '1 click': `make run-wrk-experiments`.
+After the run see [reports](reports)
+    * it runs the app for map, benchmarks for 5s, runs the app for bitmap and benchmarks again for 5s

 ## Usage